GrishinAS/apartment-checker/README.md

 3. Once you're subscribed, the bot will periodically check for new listings and notify you if they match your criteria.

-### Additional Commands

-- `/unsubscribe` — Stop receiving notifications about new apartments.
-- `/getCurrentAvailable` — Get a list of all currently available apartments that match your filter.

-> 💡 You can re-subscribe at any time by sending `/start` again and setting up a new filter.
----

 ## ⚙️ Configuration

 ### Required Environment Variables